Gravitational microlensing: History

 In 1991 Mao and Paczyński suggested that microlensing might be used to find binary companions to stars, and in 1992 Gould and Loeb demonstrated that microlensing can be used to detect exoplanets.
 In 1992, Paczyński founded the Optical Gravitational Lensing Experiment, which began searching for events in the direction of the Galactic bulge.
 The first two microlensing events in the direction of the Large Magellanic Cloud that might be caused by dark matter were reported in back to back Nature papers by MACHO and EROS in 1993, and in the following years, events continued to be detected.
+The first two events detected by EROS group later turned out to have different origin than microlensing.
 During this time, Sun Hong Rhie worked on the theory of exoplanet microlensing for events from the survey.
 The MACHO collaboration ended in 1999.
 Their data refuted the hypothesis that 100% of the dark halo comprises MACHOs, but they found a significant unexplained excess of roughly 20% of the halo mass, which might be due to MACHOs or to lenses within the Large Magellanic Cloud itself.

 EROS subsequently published even stronger upper limits on MACHOs, and it is currently uncertain as to whether there is any halo microlensing excess that could be due to dark matter at all.
 The SuperMACHO project currently underway seeks to locate the lenses responsible for MACHO's results.

 Despite not solving the dark matter problem, microlensing has been shown to be a useful tool for many applications.
 Hundreds of microlensing events are detected per year toward the Galactic bulge, where the microlensing optical depth (due to stars in the Galactic disk) is about 20 times greater than through the Galactic halo.
 In 2007, the OGLE project identified 611 event candidates, and the MOA project (a Japan-New Zealand collaboration) identified 488 (although not all candidates turn out to be microlensing events, and there is a significant overlap between the two projects).
 In addition to these surveys, follow-up projects are underway to study in detail potentially interesting events in progress, primarily with the aim of detecting extrasolar planets.
 These include MiNDSTEp, RoboNet, MicroFUN and PLANET.

 In September 2020, astronomers using microlensing techniques reported the detection, for the first time, of an earth-mass rogue planet unbounded by any star, and free floating in the Milky Way galaxy.